Spotify debuts a new Songwriter Credits feature on desktop

 This will display information about the performers, songwriters and producers in a pop-up interface, as well as the source of the information.

 The company says this data, at launch, comes from record label metadata – which Spotify admits may be “incomplete or may contain inaccuracies.”
-However, Spotify notes that this is only the first step in its larger plan to better developer this feature in the future.
+However, Spotify notes that this is only the first step in its larger plan to better develop this feature in the future.

 “The feature will continually evolve to become more efficient, provide better functionality, and incorporate more information from industry partners over time,” reads the announcement.